Showmax/SHMTableView/README.md

 ShowMax is an internet-based subscription video on demand service supplying an extensive catalogue of TV shows and movies.
 By leveraging relationships with major production studios from across the globe, ShowMax delivers both world-class international content as well as the best of specialised local content.
 ShowMax is accessible across a wide range of devices from smart TVs and computers to smartphones and tablets.

+You can follow us at https://tech.showmax.com and/or https://twitter.com/ShowmaxDevs .

+## Status

+This code is exactly one running in our production app.
+We are using the same pod as you see here.
+PRs are welcome.

 ## License

 `SHMTableView` is available under the Apache license.
 See the `LICENSE` file for more info.